 Mostly, Machine perception deals with the hardware side of the AI, like cameras, sensors, and microphones to get aware of the surroundings/situations.
 As it inspired by human intelligence, it also works very similarly to us to deduce its environment.
 The consciousness of AI is possible by scanning the surrounding by means of various sensors and cameras.

 Machine vision (computer vision) uses actual cameras to facial, object, and pattern recognition.
 Speech recognition requires microphones and robots can aware of their geo-location using GPS sensors.
 Artificial perception will help in building self-controlled cars, security systems, and robots, etc. It’ll help autonomous cars to read and understand the traffic, lane, traffic signals, and signboards on the road and drive safe accordingly.

 Robotics is another major field, where development in AI can bring more innovations and possibilities.
 Intelligent robots are capable of getting aware of their surroundings and responding accordingly.
 In terms, it paved the way to build advanced security robots that can identify thieves, most wanted criminals, scan the license plate, and help needed, and you can find more at robots helping humans.

-2.2 Learning (learning from previous experiences to solve future problems):
+2.2 Machine Learning (learning from previous experiences to solve future problems):

 Learning evolves with computer algorithms.
 AI is capable of learning from experience without being explicitly programmed by analyzing and processing the information.
 Learning will allows AI to identify the patterns and frequencies in data so that algorithms acquire skills.
 For instance, a simple program of a puzzle game can try random moves until it gets to succeed and remembers the moves in simple mathematical values.
 So, when a similar problem given to the computer, it can solve the problem immediately by memorizing the previous experiences.